The Google Books Judgement

 1. Google Books provides a new and efficient way for readers and researchers to find books.
 It makes tens of millions of books searchable by words and phrases.
 It provides a searchable index linking each word in any book to all books in which that word appears.

 2. Google Books has become an essential research tool, as it helps librarians identify and find research sources.
-Google Books has become such an important tool for researchers and librarians that it has been integrated into the educational system — it is taught as part of the information literacy curriculum to at all levels
+Google Books has become such an important tool for researchers and librarians that it has been integrated into the educational system — it is taught as part of the information literacy curriculum to students at all levels

 3. Google Books greatly promotes a type of research referred to as “data mining” or “text mining.”
 Google Books permits humanities scholars to analyze massive amounts of data — the literary record created by a collection of tens of millions of books.
 Researchers can examine word frequencies, syntactic patterns, and thematic markers to consider how literary style has changed over time.